ArchismwanChatterjee/Parkinson_Detection/README.md

 6. audio_extractor.py : A Streamlit application which basically process the audio file you upload.
 [Check it out here](https://audio-extractor.streamlit.app/)
 7. pearson_selection_resampling.ipynb : Contains the code of the new model [ New feature selection + sample resampling + new bagging model where the bags are based on the samples ]
 8. FS_classif.ipynb : Contains the metrics of the classifier models, with FS, that are used in the bagging classifier.
+9. Metrics@Dataset2@Btech.xlsx : Contains the tables/metrics which will be required for the results section.

 ## Few points to note: